Weak Markov Processes as Linear Systems: Subprocesses from Normal Invariant States

 If $\phi$ resp. $\psi$ are states on $\qA$ respectively $\qC$ and we impose the stationarity condition

 then we can think of the sequence $(j_n)$ as noncommutative random variables which form a noncommutative stationary Markov chain.

-We can obtain an associated weak process in the sense of this paper by applying the GNS-construction which from $(\qA, \phi)$ produces $(\fh, \Omega_\phi)$ and from $(\qC, \psi)$ produces $(\qP, \Omega_\psi)$, the GNS-Hilbert space and a cyclic vector representing the state (in each case).
+We can associate a weak process in the sense of this paper by applying the GNS-construction which from $(\qA, \phi)$ produces $(\fh, \Omega_\phi)$ and from $(\qC, \psi)$ produces $(\qP, \Omega_\psi)$, the GNS-Hilbert space and a cyclic vector representing the state (in each case).
 Then the stationarity condition translates into the fact that

 (with $a \in \qA$) is an isometry.
 In Chapter 1 of \cite{Go04a} $v_1$ is called the {\it associated isometry} and it plays a central role there in the analysis of the Markov chain.
 We are now in a position to deepen this analysis and to make the conceptual framework more elegant by putting it into the context provided in this paper.
 We start with the adjoint